 What documentation do I need to provide the Bank with to prove my situation?

-What impact will this have on my ICB/CCR/Credit Rating?
+What impact will this have on my Irish Credit Bureau (ICB)/Central Credit Register (CCR) Credit Rating?

-For the first three months of this payment break, your account record with the ICB and /or the CCR will not be adversely affected, as announced by the Minister for Finance and the Banking and Payments Federation of Ireland (“BPFI”).
-If you request to cancel the payment break at the end of the first three months, your credit rating will not be impacted.
+For the duration of this payment break, your account record with the ICB and /or the CCR will not be adversely affected, as announced by the Minister for Finance and the Banking and Payments Federation of Ireland (“BPFI”).

 What if my financial concerns are not as a result of Covid-19?